gas-backend-architecture

 6.1 No direct Google API calls from frontend

-- Frontend must only call the GAS Web App URL
+- frontend must only call GAS Web App URL

-- Backend must be the only layer accessing SpreadsheetApp
+- backend is the only layer accessing SpreadsheetApp

 6.2 Stable range rules